Users Created Event

 internal/events/manager_gen.goDo not edit generated event files by hand.

-Use the in-process event driver for local development.
-The generated App exposes app.Bus() and app.Events().
+The generated environment already selects the in-process event driver for local development.
+Run the build pipeline so the generated App exposes app.Bus() and app.Events().

 Create internal/events/user_created_event.go.